DevoNoel/cv/README.md

 ### 500px
 + Chatops using [Hubot](https://hubot.github.com/)
 + Built an [open source node.js task runner](https://github.com/500px/gunter)
++ Built a golang service for managing user notifications
++ Built client gems for interacting with internal golang services
 + Built an internal sinatra ruby api for the 500px mobile apps
 + Managed a large set of automated tests
 + Managed deployment of a web app with millions of users